 As an HR professional, you know your company’s employees and processes like the back of your hand.
-It’s also very likely that you have many ideas when it comes to improving processes and fostering a welcoming company culture that will result in greater ROI for your business.
+You’ve likely brainstormed many HR initiatives to improve processes, foster a more welcoming company culture, and overall, develop a greater ROI for the business.

-There are three key ways you can win over the trust of your executive team when it comes to your HR initiatives:
+Here are the three key ways you can win over the trust of your executive team when it comes to your HR initiatives:

 1. Provide research backing your initiative

-Executives are typically numbers- and data-driven in the majority of their decisions.
-They will want to see research and proof that your proposed initiative will result in increased value and production within the company.
+Many decisions executives make are data-driven.
+They want to see research and proof that your proposed initiative will result in achieving better outcomes such as increased value and production within the company.

-Let’s explore two examples of how you can provide research that will back up your initiatives and gain the support of your executive team:
+Let’s explore two examples of how you can provide that research to support HR initiatives.

-You have noticed that recruiting top talent for certain positions within your company has become more difficult due to the increasing salary expectations of talent.
-When you have managed to find a skilled candidate who is hired and joins your company’s team, you discover that the candidate does not stick around long due to receiving higher salary offers from other companies soon afterwards.
+You have noticed that recruiting top talent for certain positions within your company has become more difficult due to the talents’ increased salary expectations.
+When you have managed to find and hire a skilled candidate, they do not stick around long.
+Even after accepting the position with your team, they’re receiving higher salary offers from other companies.

-With this problem in mind, you would like to implement a pay increase for employees within the company in order to remain more competitive and continue recruiting and retaining better talent.
-Simply telling your company’s leadership that they should increase employee salaries within the company will not be enough for you to get the support behind this initiative that you’ll need.
+To combat this problem, you would like to implement a pay increase for employees within the company.
+You know it would help the company remain competitive and continue recruiting and retaining better talent.
+However, simply suggesting to leadership that they should increase employee salaries will not be enough for you to get the necessary support behind this initiative.

-In this situation, you will need to conduct your own research beforehand, looking at the salary rates other companies are offering to talent for similar positions.
-There are many ways to find out this information, but a great starting point is by asking any of your HR connections who work with other companies.
-If you have friends who are in HR, ask them what they typically see in salary rates for certain positions.
-Next, take a look at the HR membership groups you belong to.
-Do you have close connections within those groups?
-Don’t be afraid to ask them, as well.
+In this situation, you would need to conduct your own research beforehand, looking at the salary rates other companies are offering to talent for similar positions.
+There are many ways to find this information, your professional network is a great starting point.

-Remember, if you explain to your HR connections that you are striving to implement a new change in employee salary in order to retain better talent, but that you simply need data in order to get executives on your side, then your fellow HR connections will likely sympathize with you.
-If you are experiencing difficulty in getting the support of your executive team, rest assured that you are not alone and that many of your HR connections are facing or have faced the same difficulty.
+Remember, your HR connections will likely sympathize with you if they understand the situation.
+Don’t hesitate to explain that you are striving to implement a new change in employee salary to retain better talent and that you need data to get executives on your side.
+Many of your HR connections are facing or have faced the same difficulty with executives.